ioannad/lambda/README.md

    By adding a catch-loop stepper-based reducer of the standard representation, I have been able to use cl-quickcheck on arbitrary generated terms, and quickcheck also examples, theorems, and lemmas from [BarBar84].

-   Run the quickcheck tests by evaluating `(lambda.quickcheck:run-quickcheck)`.
+   Extensive manually written tests are performed as well.

-   Extensive manually written tests are performed as well by evaluating: `(lambda.test:test-all)`
+   Run all tests for CCL and SBCL by loading `run-all-tests.lisp`, or for a particular common lisp implementation from the command line for example as `ccl -b -l run-all-tests.lisp`.

 #### Documented